-Due to the integrated nature of the GPS observations, a variational method is the natural choice for analyzing such data.
-Most of the earlier work utilizing variational methods examined the impact of the vertically integrated water vapor, or precipitable water (PW), or the zenith total delay (ZTD) data (Kuo et al. 1993; 1996; Guo et al. 2000; De Pondeca and Zou 2001a; 2001b; Falvey and Beavan 2002; Cucurull et al. 2004).
-Despite the fact that they all found a positive impact of assimilating the GPS data on short-range (within 6 hours) precipitation forecasts for their specific cases, there is a loss of information content when using derived ZTD or PW data as compared to the original slant-path data, due to the spatial and temporal averaging involved in their derivation.
+1993, 1996; Guo et al. 2000; De Pondeca and Zou 2001a,b; Falvey and Beavan 2002; Cucurull et al. 2004).
+Despite the fact that they all found a positive impact of assimilating the GPS data on short-range (within 6 h) precipitation forecasts for their specific cases, there is a loss of information content when using derived ZTD or PW data as compared with the original slant-path data, due to the spatial and temporal averaging involved in their derivation.
 It should, therefore, be beneficial to exploit the slant-path total or wet delay or slant-path water vapor (SWV) data directly.
-The multiple slant paths form, in a sense, a 'net', that provides a much better three-dimensional (3D) coverage than the vertical-only zenith paths.
+The multiple slant paths form, in a sense, a "net," which provides much better three-dimensional (3D) coverage than the vertical-only zenith paths.
 Further discussions on the GPS data in various forms can be found in Liu and Xue (2006, hereafter abbreviated as LX06).
 So far, there has been only a very limited number of studies that directly analyze slant-path data (MacDonald et al. 2002; Ha et al. 2003; Liu and Xue 2006), all utilizing simulated data from hypothetical GPS networks.
 These works demonstrated the effectiveness of variational procedures in recovering 3D moisture structures from slant-path water vapor observations.

 Many efforts have been made to develop more accurate GPS observation operators to reproduce the slant measurements; most variational analysis systems, however, still assume isotropic and static background error statistics.
 For slant-path GPS data, MacDonald et al. (2002) did not use a model background term.
-Ha et al. (2003) assumed the background error covariance is diagonal in their four-dimensional variational (4DVAR) system.
-It is well known that flow-dependent background error covariance (some times called the 'error of the day' for large scale applications, see, e.g., Pu et al. 1997) plays an important role in data assimilation.
+Ha et al. (2003) assumed the background error covariance is diagonal in their four-dimensional variational data assimilation (4DVAR) system.
+It is well known that flowdependent background error covariance [sometimes called the "error of the day" for large-scale applications (see, e.g., Pu et al. 1997)] plays an important role in data assimilation.
 Such an error covariance is usually spatially inhomogeneous and anisotropic.
 The background error covariance builds the relationship between the grid points and determines how the observation innovations are spread in the analysis domain.
 Consequently, the reliable estimation of the degrees and orientations of anisotropy in the moisture background errors is important for moisture analysis and QPF forecasts because of the high spatial variability in moisture.

-In our recent study (LX06), a 3D variational (3DVAR) analysis system is developed that models the flow-dependent background error field using an explicit spatial filter.
+In our recent study (LX06), a 3D variational data assimilation (3DVAR) analysis system is developed that models the flow-dependent background error field using an explicit spatial filter.
 Better moisture analysis from simulated GPS slant-path water vapor data is obtained when using an anisotropic spatial filter to model the flow-dependent background error covariance.
-The explicit anisotropic filter, when applied over even a moderate number of grid points in three dimensions, is, however, too expensive in terms of both computational and memory storage costs, because of the need to calculate and store filter coefficients locally and apply the filter explicitly at every grid point, in all three directions.
-A much more computationally efficient algorithm is the implicit recursive filter, whose flow-dependent anisotropic version, though much more complex than the isotropic version, has seen significant development recently (Purser et al. 2003a, b).
+The explicit anisotropic filter, when applied over even a moderate number of grid points in three dimensions, is, however, too expensive in terms of both computational and memory storage costs, because of the need to calculate and store filter coefficients and apply the filter explicitly at every grid point, in all three directions.
+A much more computationally efficient algorithm is the implicit recursive filter, whose flow-dependent anisotropic version, though much more complex than the isotropic version, has seen significant development recently (Purser et al. 2003a,b).
 The significantly increased efficiency using recursive filters makes their implementation in operational data assimilation systems practical.